LonghornNeurotech/LHNT-Synposium/CONTRIBUTION.md

 1. **New Events:**
    - Create a new folder inside the `meeting_material/` directory following the naming convention: `YYYYMMDD_Topic_Name/`.
    - Inside the folder, include:
-     - `slides.pdf` – Slide deck for the lecture portion.
+     - `lecture_slides.pdf` – Slide deck for the lecture portion.
+     - `journal_slides.pdf` – Slide deck for the journal club portion.
-     - `links.md` – Markdown file containing links to relevant papers and material for the journal club.
+     - `links.md` – Markdown file containing links to relevant papers and material for the lecture and journal club.
      - `recording.mp4` (or another appropriate format) – Recording of the session (if available).

 2. **Archives:**